 HIGHLIGHTS

+Led start up team to acquisition by Microsoft

-Led research groups of 30+ engineers
+Built and led research groups of 30+ engineers

-Played a canonical innovation role to facilitate a startup acquisition by Microsoft

-Won the prestigious “IDF Intelligence award for creative thinking”

-Participated in teams winning numerous “Israel defence awards”
+Won the prestigious “IDF Intelligence Award for Creative Thinking” and played leadership role in teams winning numerous “Israel Defence Awards”

 INTERESTS

 When not immersed in the world of tech and innovation, Emil is deeply invested in a diverse range of interests.
 Emil harbours a genuine passion for education, culture, and upholding core family values.
 His inquisitive mind is further captivated by the fascinating realms of quantum physics, astronomy, and history.